MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 ### Vector Ops
 The `vector_ops.cpp` file consists of a small performance test for BFV and CKKS with `poly_modulus_degree = 8192`.

+### Benchmark
+The `benchmark.cpp` file consists of performance tests for CKKS with 3 sets of input vectors of sizes `10, 100, 1000`.

+Running `benchmark` (after building the project) will generate a `bench_<your poly modulus degree>.dat` file and a corresponding `script_<your poly modulus degree>.p` file that can be used in GNUPlot.
+If you have gnuplot installed you can run the script file with `gnuplot "script_<your poly modulus degree>"`.
+This will generate a `canvas_"<your poly modulus degree>.html"` with a graph of the output.